UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 - USC has played nine games, with three wins against the spread.

-- This year, the Trojans are winless against the spread when entering a game as an underdog of 3 points or more.
+- The Trojans have yet to cover the spread this season when underdogs by 3 points or more.

-- USC's games this year have hit the over on four of nine set point totals (44.4%).
+- USC's games this year have eclipsed the over/under four times in nine opportunities (44.4%).

-- This year the Trojans have turned the ball over 16 times, one more than the Bruins' takeaways (15).
+- This season the Trojans have turned the ball over 16 times, one more than the Bruins' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.